 The MED non-thesis option requires a minimum of 36 credits which includes one additional graduate-level course beyond the requirements for the thesis option.
-These elective courses may be from any strand area but may not include MED 580, MED 590, MED 595, MED 597.
+These elective courses may be from any strand area.
 The courses must be acceptable for graduate credit and typically are taken from courses offered in in education.
-However, they may include undergraduate (with prior approval only) or graduate courses from other departments.
+However, they may include graduate courses from other departments.